anwyho/dcp/24/README.md

 # Notes on implementation

-This could be easily extended to have a delete method (with a balancing algorithm, i.e. what node takes over if a roo  t or parent is deleted).
+This could be easily extended to have a delete method (with a balancing algorithm, i.e. what node takes over if a root or parent is deleted).
 On node deletion, it would run `_update_ancestors(locked=False)` if the deleted node was locked.
 It might be better to not even allow locked nodes to be deleted though.
 I guess that's business logic.